redneckz-data-science-lab/ReproducibleResearch_PeerAssessment2/RepData_PeerAssessment2.md

 # Reproducible Research: Peer Assessment 2

-# Tornadoes and flooding are the most harmful events in the US
+# Tornadoes and flooding are the most harmful events in the U.S.

 # Synopsis